 Download the Invention Contest Flyer.

-- Creating STEM-Based Accessible Educational Materials Using 3D Printing
+Creating STEM-Based Accessible Educational Materials using 3D Printing (Maker Movement Programs)

 Kelsey Hall, Bryan Monesson-Olson, and Dennis Spencer

 STEM-based coursework can be daunting and difficult to complete independently for individuals with disabilities, particularly when emphasis on language, data visualization, and/or imagery to depict complex concepts and structures is pervasive.
 UMass Amherst is addressing this through interprofessional collaboration in the areas of Assistive Technology/Accessibility, Molecular Biology, and 3D Printing.

 Entrepreneurial Resources for AT Makers (Bringing Maker Ideas to the Market Place)

 Maria Emanuel and Matt Simon